roblevintennis/Unicorn-Backend/README.md

 	foreman start web

 Now you need to hit this from a client.

+TODO: Improve the test.html script and use that and make it module independent

-The best way to do this is to also run the Buttons client locally using the `gh-pages` branch.
+Currently, the best way to do this is to also run the Buttons client locally using the `gh-pages` branch.
 Go to another directory and checkout that repo:

 	git clone git@github.com:alexwolfe/Buttons.git
 	git checkout gh-pages